Anti-Polish sentiment: "Polish death camp" controversy

-In Polish-Jewish relations
+In Polish–Jewish relations

 There is a stereotype that Jews are anti-Polish.
 Cardinal Józef Glemp in his controversial and widely criticized speech delivered on 26 August 1989 (and retracted in 1991) argued that the outbursts of antisemitism are a "legitimate form of national self-defence against Jewish anti-Polonism."
 He "asked Jews who 'have great power over the mass media in many countries' to rein in their anti-Polonism because 'if there won't be anti-Polonism, there won't be such antisemitism among us'."

 In November of the same year, Israeli Prime Minister Yitzhak Shamir said Poles "drink in (anti-Semitism) with their mother's milk."
 Polish Prime Minister Tadeusz Mazowiecki said that "these blanket statements are the most destructive actions imaginable," and that they "do irreparable harm" to people seeking Polish-Jewish reconciliation.
 Adam Michnik wrote for The New York Times that "almost all Poles react very sharply when confronted with the charge that Poles get their anti-Semitism 'with their mothers' milk'."
 Such verbal attacks – according to Michnik – are interpreted by anti-Semites as "proof of the international anti-Polish Jewish conspiracy".

-In Rethinking Poles and Jews, Robert Cherry and Annamaria Orla-Bukowska said that anti-Polonism and anti-Semitism remain "grotesquely twinned into our own time.
+In Rethinking Poles and Jews, Robert Cherry and Annamaria Orla-Bukowska said that anti-Polonism and antisemitism remain "grotesquely twinned into our own time.
 We cannot combat the one without combating the other."

 The term "anti-Polonism" is said to have been used for campaign purposes by political parties such as the League of Polish Families (Liga Polskich Rodzin) or the defunct Self-Defence of the Republic of Poland (Samoobrona Rzeczpospolitej Polskiej) and organizations such as the Association against Anti-Polonism led by Leszek Bubel, leader of the Polish National Party and a former presidential candidate.
 Bubel was taken to court by a group of ten Polish intellectuals who filed a lawsuit against him for "violating the public good".
 Among the signatories were former Foreign Minister Władysław Bartoszewski and filmmaker Kazimierz Kutz.